JustInCache/atlas/README.md

-# Ajna - Kubernetes Cluster Dashboard
+# 𖤓 Ajna - Kubernetes Quick Web-Based Dashboard

 **Ajna** (Sanskrit: अज्ञ, meaning "perception" or "third eye") is a fast, lightweight, read-only Kubernetes cluster monitoring and visualization tool.
 It provides SREs and developers with instant visibility into cluster health, resources, and deployment status through a beautiful web interface.